Native Plant Database

 USDA Symbol: COCA13

-Among the smallest of a genus of mostly shrubs and trees, Bunchberry makes an excellent ground cover in the moist woodland garden, and is equally attractive in flower or fruit.
+Among the smallest of a genus of mostly shrubs and trees, Bunchberry makes an excellent ground cover in the moist woodland garden and is equally attractive in flower or fruit.
+Its natural range extends from Greenland across northern North America to northeast Asia.
+In the continental US, it is limited mostly to mountainous regions.
 This showy wildflower and Northern Dwarf Cornel (C. suecica) of the northern forests are the only herbs in the dogwood group, the other members being trees or shrubs.
-C. suecica occurs in Canada, south to the St. Lawrence River and east to Nova Scotia.
+C. suecica ranges across northern Eurasia and much of northern North America, as far south as the St. Lawrence River and as far east as Nova Scotia.
 It has small purple flowers surrounded by 4 bracts.

 From the Image Gallery